openstack/openstack-manuals/doc/admin-guide/source/shared-file-systems-network-plugins.rst

-The Shared File Systems service architecture defines an abstraction layer for network resource provisioning and allowing administrators to choose from a different options for how network resources are assigned to their tenants’ networked storage.
+The Shared File Systems service architecture defines an abstraction layer for network resource provisioning and allowing administrators to choose from a different options for how network resources are assigned to their projects’ networked storage.
 There are a set of network plug-ins that provide a variety of integration approaches with the network services that are available with OpenStack.